Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Offline Learning Analysis

 Let $\pi_{\thetatilde_T}$ denote the policy we obtained by training with NS-DPO and performing parameter projection.
-We use $\Sigma_{\pi_{\thetatilde}}$ to denote the population covariance matrix, whose expectation taken with respect to $\pi_{\thetatilde}$.
-The initial part of the proof follows the derivation presented in the regret analysis of \citep{chowdhury2024provably}, so we skip the intermediate steps and directly present \Cref{eq: regret bound - initial derivation - from Chowdhury_0_uniform}:
+We use $\Sigma_{\pi_{\thetatilde_T}}$ to denote the population covariance matrix, whose expectation taken with respect to $\pi_{\thetatilde_T}$.
+We assess the performance of $\pi_\thetatilde$ using the difference in expected non-stationary RLHF objective $\J_T(\pi)$ defined in \Cref{eq: ns rlhf objective}, which is